 The Chase Sapphire Reserve® Card was introduced in August 2016, and has quickly become one of the most popular premium credit cards on the market.
 Chase reached their 12 month sales goal on the card within two weeks, which shows how unbelievably popular the card has been.

-Several other premium credit cards offer Priority Pass memberships, including The Platinum Card® from American Express and The Business Platinum® Card from American Express OPEN.
+Several other premium credit cards offer Priority Pass memberships, including The Platinum Card® from American Express and The Business Platinum Card® from American Express (Enrollment required).
 However, it only seems to be in the past couple of years that there have been serious complaints about crowding in many Priority Pass lounges.

 This was even the subject of a recent Wall Street Journal story, which I personally think isn’t very accurate, and rewrites history using irrelevant anecdotes: